filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 ### Preparation and Backup

-Before splitting the markets service process from the monolith miner process, we need to **backup** the miner's metadata repository.
+Before splitting the markets service process from the monolith storage provider process, we need to **backup** the storage provider's metadata repository.
 Stop the `lotus daemon` and `lotus-miner`, then **restart** both of them with the `LOTUS_BACKUP_BASE_PATH` environment variable:

 {{< alert icon="tip" >}}